Lincolnshire became known as “Bomber County” during WWII. Poachers Hideaway is positioned right in the heart of this historic aviation region.

-This is one of two dugouts cut into the ridge of Park Hill where search lights were positioned to guide the planes home as they crossed the North Sea returning from bombing raids during the Second World War.
-The dugouts were set 1000 yards apart and the search lights in them used for positional guidance for planes that had had their navigational systems damaged.
-From here they were then dispersed to their airfields across Bomber County.
-At the base of Park Hill is an area used by the Home Guard for rifle practice.
+The picture shows one of two dugouts cut into the ridge of Park Hill.
+During the Second World War, planes returning from bombing raids would be guided by search lights positioned here.
+The dugouts were set 1000 yards apart and the search lights in them were used for positional guidance.
+Planes that had had their navigational systems damaged could then find their way to their airfields across the County.

-The centre is located on an operational RAF airfield at RAF Coningsby; it operates the only airworthy Lancaster in Britain, and in addition there are five Spitfires, two Hurricanes, a Dakota and two Chipmunks.
+The centre is located on an operational RAF airfield at RAF Coningsby.
+It operates the only airworthy Lancaster in Britain.
+There are also five Spitfires, two Hurricanes, a Dakota and two Chipmunks.

-This heritage centre is home to the Lancaster ‘Just Jane' one of only four Lancasters remaining in the UK.
-The only place in the country to see a Lancaster Bomber on an original wartime airfield, and ride in it! (pre book only).
+East Kirkby heritage centre is home to the Lancaster ‘Just Jane’.
+She is one of only four Lancasters remaining in the UK.
+East Kirkby is also the only place in the country to see a Lancaster Bomber on an original wartime airfield.
+You can also ride in it! (pre book only).

-Many special events are held throught the year including night-time taxi runs, concerts and firework display.
+Special events are held here throughout the year.
+These include night-time taxi runs, concerts and firework displays.

-Further exhibits at the centre include aircraft Hangars, original Barnes Wallis Bouncing Bomb, military vehicles, a NAAFI, a Station Chapel, a Control Tower and an Escape Museum.
+Further exhibits at the centre include aircraft Hangars and an, original Barnes Wallis Bouncing Bomb.
+There are also military vehicles, a NAAFI, a Station Chapel, a Control Tower and an Escape Museum.

 Built in 1940 and formerly part of RAF Woodhall Spa.
 The site includes Officers Mess, Airmans’ Dining Halls, a NAAFI and Ration Store.
 The visitor centre depicts the story of RAF Woodhall Spa, Squadrons 97, 617 Dambusters, 619 and 627 that were based there, together with Civilian Life in Lincolnshire during WWII.

-Metheringham Airfield Visitor Centre, a small museum, supported by The Friends of Metheringham Airfield that is dedicated to those men and women who flew and supported RAF 106 Bomber Squadron from 1943 until the end of the second world war.
+Metheringham Airfield Visitor Centre is a small museum, supported by The Friends of Metheringham Airfield.
+The centre is dedicated to those men and women who flew and supported RAF 106 Bomber Squadron from 1943 until the end of the second world war.

-The visitor centre contains an abundance of information and displays many artefacts that relate to those flyers, aircrew and ground staff who flew and offered support to the squadron during its presence in Metheringham.
+The visitor centre contains an abundance of information.
+It displays many artefacts that relate to those flyers, aircrew and ground staff who flew and offered support to the squadron during its presence in Metheringham.

-The Sector Operations room bunker has been restored to its former wartime glory and is a tribute to all those who served and fought during the Second World War.
+The Sector Operations room bunker has been restored to its former wartime glory.
+It is a tribute to all those who served and fought during the Second World War.

 The museum also contains, RAF documents, Squadron histories, Operation record books, photographs, uniforms and many more exhibits.
 Please see their website for further information prior to your visit.

-Located on a former airfield Newark Air Museum is one of the UK’s largest volunteer managed aviation museums.
-The diverse collection of aircraft and cockpit sections covers the history of aviation; the aircraft on display include 13 National Benchmark aircraft; 34 Significant aircraft and 21 Noteworthy aircraft as listed in the National Aviation Heritage Register.
+Newark Air Museum is located on the former RAF station of Winthorpe.
+The museum is one of the UK’s largest volunteer managed aviation museums.
+The diverse collection of aircraft and cockpit sections covers the history of aviation.
+The aircraft on display include 13 National Benchmark aircraft; 34 Significant aircraft and 21 Noteworthy aircraft as listed in the National Aviation Heritage Register.
 Nearly two thirds of the exhibits are now displayed inside.